 NIMBYism is a fascinating phenomenon.
-NIMBYs, or people think that something is okay just as long as it’s Not In My BackYard, cover discrimination with a thin veneer of civility and acceptability.
+NIMBYs, who think that something is okay as long as it’s Not In My BackYard, cover discrimination with a thin veneer of civility and acceptability.
 Among the many manifestations of this is with regards to social housing, including supported housing for people with mental illness.

-NIMBYs’ arguments may initially appear valid on a superficial level, but if you dig a bit deeper they’re based on prejudice and assumptions.
+NIMBYs’ arguments may initially appear valid on a superficial level; dig a bit deeper, though, and they’re based on prejudice and assumptions.
 They may argue that if mental health housing goes ahead in their neighbourhood, crime and drug use will go up, and property values will decrease.
 While of course no one wants that, these ideas are based in fear rather than reality.
 According to the Canadian Mental Health Association, NIMBYism regarding mental health housing is often “based on the myth that people living with a mental illness or substance use problem will harm families, community safety and property values.”

-The Human Rights Commission in the Canadian province of Ontario acknowledge that NIMBYism often targets people with mental illness, and especially those living with addictions.
+This is a human rights issue.
+The Human Rights Commission in the Canadian province of Ontario acknowledges that NIMBYism often targets people with mental illness, and especially those living with addictions.
 The commission described NIMBYism related to social housing as:

 Getting new mental health housing up and running anywhere other than skid row is a challenge.
-One project that’s well received now that it’s established in the community had faced intense opposition in the planning stages, and the executive director of the housing foundation received death threats.
+One project that’s well-received now that it’s established in the community had faced intense opposition in the planning stages.
+The executive director of the housing foundation even received death threats.
 So much for us Canadians being polite.

 Another example of attempts to keep the have nots away from the haves is the concept of “poor doors“, which involves separate building entrances for market housing and social housing.
 A city may grant developers perks like extra building height if they include social housing units in their buildings.
 Yet the developers recognize that their buyers probably don’t want to commingle with poor people, so they create separate entrances with different addresses.
 Must keep the rich people away from the poor, often mentally ill people, right?

-I think it’s important for people to recognize that NIMBYism is still prejudice even if it’s got a pretty hat on.
+It’s important to recognize that NIMBYism is still prejudice even if it’s got a pretty hat on.
 It’s not the same as legitimate opposition to a project itself; instead, it’s based on stereotypes about the group of people involved.
 NIMBYism doesn’t deserve its pretty hat; it needs to be recognized for the discrimination that it is and the stigmatized beliefs that drive it.

 And if people are scared by the thought of having people with mental illness living next door, well guess what – we’re already here.